snowflakedb/pdo_snowflake/README.rst

 where:

+- :code:`$dsn` is your snowflake dsn connection string.
+The basic fields such as account, user are specified in the dsn.
 - :code:`authenticator` is either :code:`OAUTH_AUTHORIZATION_CODE` or :code:`OAUTH_CLIENT_CREDENTIALS` based on the OAuth flow you are using.
 - :code:`oauth_client_id` is your OAuth client id
 - :code:`oauth_client_secret` is your OAuth client secret